jonakoudijs/ansible-docker/README.md

 Dependencies
 ------------

-This role doesn not have any dependencies.
+This role does not have any dependencies.

 Example Playbook
 ----------------